world-class/REPL/software/README.md

 ### Virtualization (running other operating system without installation)
 - [Free virtualization software](https://en.wikipedia.org/wiki/Category:Free_virtualization_software)
 - :star: [VirtualBox](https://www.virtualbox.org)

+### VPN (unblock Coursera and other restricted content)
+- [NordVPN](https://nordvpn.com) (Windows, macOS, Linux, Android, iOS, Chrome, Firefox, Android TV) - *"NordVPN is a personal virtual private network (VPN) service provider.
+It has desktop applications for Windows, macOS, and Linux, mobile apps for Android and iOS, as well as an application for Android TV.
+Manual setup is available for wireless routers, NAS devices and other platforms.
+NordVPN is based in Panama, as the country has no mandatory data retention laws."* ([from Wikipedia](https://en.wikipedia.org/wiki/NordVPN))
+- [ProtonVPN](https://protonvpn.com) - (Windows, macOS, Linux, Android, iOS) *"ProtonVPN is a virtual private network (VPN) service provider operated by the Swiss company ProtonVPN AG, the company behind the email service ProtonMail."* ([from Wikipedia](https://en.wikipedia.org/wiki/ProtonVPN))
+- [Surfshark](https://surfshark.com) (Windows, macOS, Linux, Android, iOS, Chrome, Firefox, etc.) - *"Surfshark is an award-winning, secure VPN that encrypts your online data to help you stay private & protected every day, hassle-free."*

 ### Web browsers
 - :star: [List of free web browsers](https://en.wikipedia.org/wiki/List_of_free_and_open-source_software_packages#Web_browsers)